CLOSRADS — Facebook Ads Geo Sync¶

 | Errors from copy-paste or forgetting a state | Exact sync from CLOSRTECH data |

-| No audit trail of what changed | Full log in GitHub Actions + optional Slack notification |
+| No audit trail | Full log in GitHub Actions + HTML email to Charlie |

-| If person is sick or unavailable, nothing runs | Automatic with failure alerts |
+| If person unavailable, nothing runs | Automatic with failure alerts |

 Documentation¶